One of the latest videos in our collection of shared thoughts and experiences is ‘Integrating mergers and acquisitions’.

-Unfortunately, the managers in the large organisation could not resist interfering in the acquisition.
+Unfortunately, the managers in the large organization could not resist interfering in the acquisition.
 They introduced the large company’s grading, colour scheme and expenses guidelines.
 Pretty soon the most entrepreneurial of the acquired managers were looking for other jobs and complaining about ‘creeping assimilation’.
-I don’t think anyone in a large organisation actively decided to destroy the existing culture, but, in the absence of a clear strategy, it just happened.
+I don’t think anyone in a large organization actively decided to destroy the existing culture, but, in the absence of a clear strategy, it just happened.

 To prevent this, we (at Global Integration) have developed what we call the best of both workshops.
 These help to make clear choices about what aspects of the legacy corporate cultures to preserve or assimilate and to identify areas where new synergies can be created.
 Our clients use these workshops to help integrate teams with members from the two legacy cultures and to make clear and explicit decisions about what – or whether – they will share.